Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Example turbine arrays with deflection

 where $\bF = (f_x, f_y)$ are the Cartesian components of the body force and $(u,v)$ are the components of the fluid velocity field.
 The term proportional to $\perm$ acts opposite to the fluid velocity and the term proportional to $\rot$ acts perpendicular to it.
 As a result, the power extracted by the array, $\Wdot=\int_R \bF\cdot\bu~\diff A= \int_R \perm |\bu|^2~\diff A$, where $R$ is the region the body force is applied, depends only on $\perm$ and not on $\rot$.
 There are several interpretations of the term proportional to $\rot$.
 This term does no work on the fluid, but merely changes the direction of the flow, and this is one manner to understand the deflection caused by the body force.
 Another interpretation of this term lies in its form being identical to the fictitious Coriolis force that appears in the Navier-Stokes equations when written in a rotating frame, such as is commonly used for geophysical fluid dynamics \citep{Pedlosky2013}.
 The rotation rate of the frame, $\rot$, appears as background vorticity in the region where the body force in \eqref{eqn:vawtbf} acts.
 This vorticity acts as bound vorticity in the turbines, imparts curvature to the streamlines, and deflects the flow.
 The rotation rate, and the accompanying deflection of the flow, is turned off by choosing $\rot=0$, while the turbines may be turned off by setting $\perm=0$.

 The array is composed of four turbines with centers located at $x$ = 0, -6, -12 and -18, which corresponds to $A_\text{front}=2$.
 The parameter $a$ for all four turbines is equal, but the rotation rates are not.
 The rotation rates of the four turbines $\rot_1$, \dots $\rot_4$ are chosen such that $\rot_1 = 4\rot_2 = -4 \rot_3 = -\rot_4 = 4 \beta$, where the parameter $\beta$ is varied to influence the strength of flow deflection.
 The rationale behind this choice for the rotation rates, especially the anti-symmetric arrangement, is presented in \S\ref{subsec:mechanistic}.
-We use COMSOL's Computational Fluid Dynamics module and solve the Navier Stokes equations for the transient laminar flow starting from a uniform flow\footnote{Unlike the example in \S \ref{subsec:deflectors}, the neglect of turbulence is imposed directly by solving for a laminar flow.
-Using a $k-\epsilon$ turbulence model with a higher value of Reynolds number does not change the results significantly.}.
-The molecular viscosity is chosen such that the Reynolds number based on the turbine radius and the freestream is $10^3$, so that a steady laminar flow is computationally established.
+We use COMSOL's Computational Fluid Dynamics module and solve the Navier Stokes equations with the $k-\epsilon$ model for turbulence starting from a uniform flow.
+The molecular viscosity is chosen such that the Reynolds number based on the turbine radius and the freestream is $10^6$.
 The transient evolution of the flow is shown in the Supplementary Material - Movie 2.
 The flow approaches a steady state in the region around the array, which we further examine here.